Curveballs, Nice, Great and Excellent throws are all ways to effectively catch Pokémon in Pokémon Go.

-The process is easier said than done, especially when Pokémon you find can be more powerful than your Trainer level, and there's several ways to increase your chances of trapping them inside a Pokéball - and get a little extra XP in the process.
+The process is easier said than done, especially when Pokémon you find can be more powerful than your Level, but with these special throw methods, they can help increase your chances of catching them - and get a little extra XP in the process.

 On this page:

 How to make Nice, Great and Excellent throws in Pokémon Go